 4 Click the Login button to access the Cable Modem/Router.
-The Status page appears, showing connection status information about your Cable Modem/Router

-After you log in to the Zoom Configuration Manager interface, we strongly recommend that you change the default password as follows:
+The Status page appears, showing connection status information about your Cable Modem/Router After you log in to the Zoom Configuration Manager interface, we strongly recommend that you change the default password as follows:

-- On the left hand menu click on Security. - 2 Enter your new password in the New Password box.
+- On the left hand menu click on Security. - 2 Enter admin in the User Name dialog box.
+The default user name can not be changed - 3 Enter the default password, admin in the Current Password dialog box. - 4 Enter your new password in the New Password box.
 Your new password can be from 1 to 8 characters long and can contain either letters or numbers.
-The password and username are case sensitive, so notice which letters are capitalilzed. - In the Retype your New Password box enter your new password again and click Apply.
+The password and username are case sensitive, so notice which letters are capitalilzed. - 5 In the Re-Enter New Password box enter your new password again and click Apply.
 Your new password is now active.
 We recommend you write you new password down on a label and attach it to your Cable Modem/Router.
-If you forget your new password in the future, you can reset the Cable Modem/Router to its default settings by pressing the WPS/Reset button for 10 seconds.
-This will change the login back to the default User Name admin and the default password admin. - 4 If you only wanted to change your password, you're done.
+If you forget your new password in the future, you can reset the Cable Modem/Router to its default settings by pressing the Reset button for 8 seconds.
+This will change the login back to the default User Name admin and the default password admin. - 6 If you only wanted to change your password, you're done.
 If you want to do something else with the Configuration Manager, continue below to Understanding the Configuration Manager Interface Screens.